cxlvinchau/hips/_sources/getting_started.rst.txt

 Compared to the example above, we have introduced the constraint :math:`\color{red} {x_1 \in \mathbb{Z}}`.
 This means that our program contains an integer and real variable.
 Thus, it is no longer a linear program, but a mixed-integer program.

-In HIPS can write the problem as follows:
+In HIPS we can write the problem as follows:

 .. code-block:: python

-    from hips.solver import ClpSolver()
+    from hips.solver import ClpSolver
     from hips.models import MIPModel
     from hips import ProblemSense, VarTypes